srobo/runbook/docs/kit/logistics/kit-testing/README.md

 ## Cleaning

 Where adhesives have been used to attach the kit to the robot there will be sticky residue that needs to be cleaned off.
+If a case looks dirty, but is not sticky or mucky to the touch, it's ok to pass it to prioritise other tasks.
 Since we have started recommending alternative fixing methods to teams the number of boards returning with residue has decreased greatly.

 Any remaining sticky chunks can be scraped off flat surfaces using a flat metal scrapper.